-Incontinence Care: 9 Tips for Caregivers
+Incontinence Care For Seniors: 9 Tips for Caregivers

 Studies have shown that about 50% of older adults have some form of incontinence.
 For many, it can be uncomfortable, messy, or embarrassing.

-2. Watch out for certain foods and drinks
+2. Watch Out for Certain Foods and Drinks

 Did you know that many common foods and drinks can trigger incontinence?
 Many of these triggers and bladder irritants are things that we’d never think of.

-• Too little fluids
+• Too little fluid

-• Too much fluids
+• Too much fluid

 • Coffee, tea, and carbonated drinks – with and without caffeine

-• Certain acidic fruits, like oranges, grapefruits, lemons and limes, and acidic fruit juices
+• Certain acidic fruits, like oranges, grapefruits, lemons, and limes, and acidic fruit juices

 • Spicy foods